JohnTzonis/FIJI-PT/README.md

 A React-OpenAI chat application.
 ---
 Installation
-- To install the necessary packages, run the following command in your terminal: npm install
+- To install the necessary packages, run the following command in your terminal:<br>
+npm install
 ---
 Running the Application